HL7/smart-app-launch/input/pages/app-state.md

 `"smart-app-state"` in the capabilities array of their FHIR server's `.well-known/smart-configuration` file (see section [Conformance](conformance.html)).

-EHRs supporting this capability MAY include a `smart_app_state_endpoint` property if they want to maintain App State management functionality at a location distinct form the core EHR's FHIR endpoint (see section [Design Notes](#design-notes)).
+EHRs MAY include an `associated_endpoints[]` entry if they want to maintain App State management functionality at a location distinct form the core EHR's FHIR endpoint (see section [Design Notes](#design-notes)).

-The EHR's "App State FHIR endpoint" is defined as:

-1. The value in `smart_app_state_endpoint`, if present
-2. The EHR's primary FHIR endpoint, otherwise

 #### Example discovery document

 Consider a FHIR server with base URL `https://ehr.example.org/fhir`.

-The discovery document at `https://ehr.example.org/fhir/.well-known/smart-configuration` might include:
+If state is directly managed by the FHIR server, the discovery document at `https://ehr.example.org/fhir/.well-known/smart-configuration` might include:

 ```js